Australia–New Zealand relations: Monetary

-Political conditions in the aftermath of the Battle of Waterloo in 1815 smoothed informal adoption of the British Pound Sterling in New South Wales with relative ease, such adoption proceeding to expand out to New Zealand and other regions of Oceania in time.
+Political conditions in the aftermath of the Battle of Waterloo in 1815, smoothed the informal adoption of the British Pound Sterling in New South Wales with relative ease, such adoption proceeding to expand out to New Zealand and other regions of Oceania in time.
 Having adopted a successful Gold Specie Standard in 1821, the British Government decided in 1825 to introduce the sterling coinage to all of its colonies as a matter of policy.
-From the latter half of the 19th century until the outbreak of World War I, a monetary union, based on the British gold sovereign existed in a part of the British Empire which included all of both countries and their dependencies.
+From the latter half of the 19th century until the outbreak of World War I, a monetary union, based on the British gold sovereign, existed in a part of the British Empire which included all of both countries and their dependencies.

 In 1910, Australia introduced its own currency in the likeness of sterling currency.
 The Great Depression was the catalyst that forced more dramatic shifts in the exchange rates between the various pound units, and hence the introduction of the New Zealand pound in 1933.
 Both national currencies had membership of the sterling area from 1939 until its effective demise in 1972.
 Both adjusted their peg to be the US dollar in 1971, with first Australia and then New Zealand having fortuitously already decimalised their monetary units on 14 February 1966 and 10 July 1967 respectively, both replacing the pound with the dollar at a rate of £1 to $2.
 The Australian dollar was floated in December 1983, as subsequently also was the New Zealand dollar in March 1985.

-Contemporary dollarisation by either country to the currency of the other or the more involved currency union entailing amalgamation of the central banks and economic regulatory systems of both countries have been proposed and discussed though in no way implemented.
+Contemporary dollarisation by either country to the currency of the other or the more involved currency union entailing amalgamation of the central banks and economic regulatory systems of both countries have been proposed and discussed, though in no way implemented.